Timinator2000/Algorithm_X/11 - steering algorithm x/02 - high rise buildings.md

 ![City View Example](HighRise3.png)
 <BR>

-These superheroes are not important, but they are there to illustrate a point.
+These superheroes are not important, but they illustrate a point.
 From the perspective of a superhero, there is no difference between one viewing position and another viewing position.
 Each view into the city has:

 1. A number of buildings that can be seen from that position.
 2. A list of buildings ordered from closest to furthest away.